Tonsil problems (tonsillitis and tonsil stones)

 Other very common tonsil problems include;

-Thankfully tonsil cancer is very rare but you should seek an urgent review from an ENT surgeon should you notice one tonsil being larger than the other or any growth on the tonsil.
-Please visit this page for further important information about this
+Thankfully tonsil cancer is very rare but you should seek an urgent review from an ENT Specialist in London should you notice one tonsil being larger than the other or any growth on the tonsil.
+Please visit this page for further important information about this.

 Symptoms of tonsilitis (infected tonsils)